 About the Ring of Fire

 The Native American custom to light fires around the lakes was to express gratitude for being saved from the Great Snake and for good hunting and fishing.
 Originally cattails soaked in kerosene were strategically stationed around the lake to create a burning Ring of Fire.
-Today, flares, preferably LED, and bonfires are used to create a Ring of Fire, in a safer, yet no less dramatic way.
+Today, LED Flares are used to create a Ring of Fire, in a safer, yet no less dramatic way.

-Action begins at dusk (around 9 p.m.) on the Saturday of Labor Day weekend, with flares lit around Canandaigua, Honeoye, and Keuka Lakes in celebration of Labor Day and marking the unofficial end of summer and the beginning of the harvest season.
+Action begins at dusk (around 9 p.m.) on the Saturday of Labor Day weekend, with flares lit around Canandaigua, Honeoye Lakes in celebration of Labor Day and marking the unofficial end of summer and the beginning of the harvest season.

 The Ring of Fire on Canandaigua Lake began in 1953 and includes the lighting of a ceremonial fire at the top of Bare Hill overlooking the lake in celebration of peace and a bountiful autumn harvest, followed by residents around the shoreline lighting a bonfire or flare, creating a blazing red ring around the lake.